cognitedata/cognite-sdk-python/docs/source/appendix.rst

 general availability (GA).
 These features are marked as alpha or beta in the documentation, and will also invoke a `FeaturePreviewWarning` when used.

-Furthermore, we distinguish between version of the API specification and the SDK implementation.
+Furthermore, we distinguish between maturity of the API specification and the SDK implementation.
 Typically, the API specification may be in beta, while the SDK implementation is in alpha.

 * `aplha` - The feature is not yet released for general availability.
 There may be breaking changes to the API